vatsa28/userCycleManagement/README.md

 # Github Actions

 The project is integrated with Github Actions for Continuous Integration.
-The CI pipeline runs the Gradle build and tests on every push to the repository and then create a docker image out of it and pushes to  docker repo.
+The CI pipeline runs the Gradle build and tests on every push to the repository.
 The pipeline is defined in the `.github/workflows/ci.yml` file.

 # Conclusion